lanl/VizAly-Foresight/README.md

 # Building VizAly-CBench
 The default master branch should always point to the latest working version.
 However, for more stable releases, you should check out the latest tag release.
-The current latest is **v1.1**

 ## Prerequisites:
 * CMake 3.6.2 or higher